 Primary VLAN Secondary VLAN Secondary VLAN Type Port

-2 2007 177.
-S
+2 -

-(24) 3 Isolated (m)
+3 Isolated

+Reload

 GVRP Configuration

 GARP VLAN Registration Protocol (GVRP) allows you to set-up VLANs automatically rather than manual configuration on every port on every switch in the network.
 GVRP conforms to the IEEE 802.1Q specification.
 This defines a method of tagging frames with VLAN configuration data that allows network devices to dynamically exchange VLAN configuration information with other devices.